 What will be done at each visit?

-At each visit, you will be asked to complete questionnaires and provide blood, urine, and stool samples.
-At 4 visits, you will be x-rayed to measure your colonic transit time.
+At each visit, you will be asked to complete questionnaires and provide urine and stool samples.
+If you attend in-person visits, you will provide blood samples at each visit and x-rays will be done at four visits to measure your colonic transit time.

 Are patients outside of McMaster allowed to participate?